Szeliga/szeliga.github.io-source/content/about/index.md

 menu: "nav"
 ---
 My name is Szymon Szeliga, I work as a Senior Ruby on Rails dev in Netguru.
-This blog will containt posts about everything webdev-related, from Ruby and Rails, through databases (Postgres mostly), to exploring new languages and frameworks.
+This blog will contain posts about everything webdev-related, from Ruby and Rails, through databases (Postgres mostly), to exploring new languages and frameworks.